amrane99/QA_med_data/documentations/JIP.md

 ```
 {
     "patient_00":	{
-                        "HFC": true,
+                        "CFC": true,
                         "blur": 0.2,
                         "ghosting": 0.75,
                         "motion": 1,
                         "noise": 0.5,
-                        "resolution": 0.75,
                         "spike": 1
                     },
     ...
 }
 ```
-For every patient folder in `JIP/data_dirs/input` the same 5 quality metrics will be calculated as well as the `Hippocampus Fully Captured (HFC)` metric, which indicates if the hippocampus in a MRI scan is fully captured or if parts of the hippocampus are missing.
+For every patient folder in `JIP/data_dirs/input` the same 5 quality metrics will be calculated as well as the `Cardiac Fully Captured (CFC)` metric, which indicates if the cardiac in a MRI scan is fully captured or if parts of the cardiac are missing.

+## Note:
+The `Cardiac Fully Captured (CFC)` metric is currently not completely implemented.